2028badivi/DistilMind/qlora_mental_health_model/README.md

 -   Categorizing user-generated text (e.g., social media posts, forum discussions) into mental health categories (e.g., Anxiety, Depression, Suicidal, Normal, Stress, Bipolar, Personality disorder).
 -   Initial screening or routing of mental health-related communications.
 -   Research purposes to analyze trends in mental health discussions.
+-   Further fine-tuning on community data for enhanced applicability

 ### Downstream Use
 This model can be integrated into larger applications, such as: